isaaclong/project3_cs141_fall/README.md

 Isaac Long isaacglong@gmail.com 1-408-887-1628
 (Try inserting your contact info here as a test!)

-Here is my ultra mini tutorial on how to use git, with some links for downloading and installing Git and the Git GUI.
+Here is my ultra mini tutorial on how to use Git, with some links for downloading and installing Git and the Git GUI.

 Getting Set Up